Student Scholarships & Opportunities

 - A student pursuing an International Business Minor

-For more information about other Jake Jabs College of Business & Entrepreneurship scholarships, click HERE
+Check the scholarships page for more information about other Jake Jabs College of Business & Entrepreneurship scholarships.

 There are many internship opportunities available for our students.
 Paid, unpaid, for credit and not-for credit.
 If you want credit for your internship experience, you must be formally admitted to the college of business.
 Internships are elective credits and you can only use an internship for 3 upper-division business electives.